-Four continuing-care campuses define how independent living shows up in Layton, which puts the city well ahead of most Davis County peers on long-horizon planning.
+Three continuing-care campuses define how independent living shows up in Layton, which puts the city well ahead of most Davis County peers on long-horizon planning.
 Roughly 8,500 of Layton's 81,773 residents are past sixty-five in 2026, about a tenth of the population, and the senior layer here built up across generations of Hill Air Force Base service, multi-generation Davis families, and the I-15 commuter corridor running through town.
 Fairfield Village Layton on Fairfield Road sits largest at 112 residents under the Generations brand, threading independent living, assisted living, memory care, and skilled nursing under one roof.
 Abbington Layton on 100 West houses 94 residents under the Abbington Senior Living brand.
-Sunridge Assisted Living & Memory Care on Angel Street runs 75 residents under SAL Management Group with apartments, an assisted-living tier, and a secured memory-care neighborhood.
-Country Oaks of Layton on Angel Street completes the local set with 13 residents inside a residential household carrying apartments plus an assisted-living tier.
+Sunridge Assisted Living & Memory Care on Angel Street completes the local set with 75 residents under SAL Management Group, pairing apartments with an assisted-living tier and a secured memory-care neighborhood.

-Formats genuinely diverge across these four: Country Oaks at thirteen residents on one end, Fairfield Village at one hundred twelve with skilled nursing onsite at the other.
+Scale still varies across the three: Sunridge at seventy-five residents on one end, Fairfield Village at one hundred twelve with skilled nursing onsite at the other.
 Whichever apartment a household picks today plugs straight into the longer care arc, because each address can absorb the assisted-living step later inside the same building.

 Daily Life and Building Services